 We understand that with the busy lives we all lead now in between social and work responsibilities, getting an eye test might not be at the top of your priority list.
 However, getting regular eye tests can be crucial for more than just your eye health.
+So how often should you get an eye test?

 When should you get an eye test?

 There are many variables that can affect how often you should get an eye test, with age and underlying health conditions being two of the most important.
-However as general guidance the NHS recommend you should leave no more than two years in between appointments.
+However, as general guidance, the NHS recommend you should leave no more than two years in between appointments.

 Why should I have regular eye tests?